Coloring book: Criticism

 Author Susan Jacoby has criticized adult coloring books, along with the popularity among adults of young adult fiction, as "an artifact of a broader cultural shift.
 And that cultural shift is a bad thing".
 She believes the Great Recession has contributed to this shift, as adults unable to find employment have moved home to live with their parents.
-New York City futurist and blogger Dominic Bulsuto describes adult coloring book fans as "stuck in The Shallows, mindfully coloring books to counter the existential angst of living in a digital society".
+New York City futurist and blogger Dominic Basulto describes adult coloring book fans as "stuck in The Shallows, mindfully coloring books to counter the existential angst of living in a digital society".
 He goes on to say that "...the endless Internet parade of silly cat photos, infantile comments and adolescent memes has dumbed us down".
-However, Bulsuto ultimately sees the trend as a good thing, noting that adults are increasingly buying books they want to buy, rather than books they are supposed to buy.
+However, Basulto ultimately sees the trend as a good thing, noting that adults are increasingly buying books they want to buy, rather than books they are supposed to buy.

 Coloring book software

 Coloring books can also be found digitally in the form of coloring book websites and applications.
 Coloring book software often has features such as color mixing, flood filling, and paintbrush tools that allow for more accurate and detailed drawings than regular coloring books.